 After comparing the pilot Ford 8MB’s and Transit Buses Model 81’s, the Dept. of Street Railways had no choice but to place its coach order with Transit Bus Inc. due to the strike at Wayne Works which prevented Ford from bidding on the Detroit Dept. of Street Railway’s 300-unit bus order.

 The problems at Ford and Wayne were a lucky break for Transit Bus Inc. This allowed Transit Buses, Inc. to obtain a beach-head in Detroit.
-Additionally orders were placed in smaller regional markets.
+1948 was turning into a good year for Transit Bus, additional orders were being placed in smaller regional markets.
 Markets where the operator required less than 10 buses per order.
-By 1948 Transit Bus delivered 130 more buses.
-However, the additional bus sales were fragmented as relatively small orders, No big orders outside of Detroit were coming in, this was should have been a major indicator that market for smaller buses was shrinking.
+Given, additional bus sales were fragmented as relatively small orders ao nd big orders outside of Detroit were coming into Transit Bus, it was pretty clear that the smaller bus market was shrinking.

 In previous year 1947 Ford produced and delivered over 2200 Ford Transit buses and had projected comparable numbers for 1948.
 Only 363 Ford 8MB’s and 130+ Transit Buses were delivered by both companies for 1948 as the markets desire for smaller buses appeared to be shifting for larger buses.
 The Transit Bus Inc. chassis order for 1000 chassis produced by Checker would fall far short of expectations.